 Now that you understand the different phases of an ERP implementation project, let’s focus on estimating an ERP project budget.
 The budget can be divided into three streams:

-- Software related expenses i.e. NetSuite solution fees and user licenses.
-Our recent post in the ERP Academy NetSuite Cost Factors – How to Save your ERP $$$, demystifies the cost of NetSuite.
+- Software-related expenses i.e. NetSuite solution fees and user licenses.
+Our recent insights about NetSuite Cost Factors – How to Save your ERP $$$, demystifies the cost of NetSuite.
 Our best advice is to reach out for a quick chat to get an accurate estimate based on your needs.

 - Internal project team resource allocation (internal budget).
 A team consisting of project champion(s), a project manager, functional area subject matter experts and end-users.